SimonAlling/userscript-proxy/README.md

 (This can be overridden using the `--inline` flag, in which case all userscripts are injected inline.)

 Userscripts are injected into _every_ response from a matching URL, and the size of a userscript can be anything from a few hundred bytes for the most basic ones to hundreds of kilobytes in extreme cases, so there are _massive_ data usage reductions to be gained from making the userscript accessible by URL and including a `@downloadURL`.
-If the `@downloadURL` approach is not possible, for one reason or the other, it is a good idea to be aware of this issue, and to take appropriate action such as [minifying][minification] userscripts and adding suitable ignore rules.
+If the `@downloadURL` approach is not possible, for one reason or the other, it is a good idea to be aware of this issue, and to take appropriate action such as [minifying] userscripts and adding suitable ignore rules.

 # Userscript compatibility